-Almost 2000 organizations from around the world participated in ICANN’s new gTLD program and with major companies such as Google and Amazon taking part, any scepticism about the venture, must surely have been quashed.
+Almost 2000 organisations from around the world participated in ICANN’s new gTLD programme and with major companies such as Google and Amazon taking part, any scepticism about the venture, must surely have been quashed.
 Or has it?
 Where were Pepsi, Coca Cola, Facebook, LinkedIn and Twitter, surely not a lack of funds?

 While the dust is settling, some companies are breathing a sigh of relief, whilst others are preparing for battle.
 Many brand owners will be anxiously waiting the fall out, used to having to defend their brands; the battle has now become a war with hundreds of new possible trademark infringements.

 But, for some companies, these are exciting times and the introduction of new gTLDs is seen as favourable; owning an accredited space from which to provide online services.

 Google vs. Amazon – 177 new gTLD applications between them

 Between them, Google and Amazon have applied for 177 gTLDs, with 23 duplicated applications there is a strong possibility that an auction will be held.
 ICANN has stressed that an auction is the last resort for deciding ownership of a duplicated gTLD, encouraging applicants to negotiate privately.